Washington Main Street Affiliate Hub

 Grants and Foundations

 • Washington Trust for Historic Preservation offers the Valerie Sivinski grant annually to organizations and community groups engaged in historic preservation around our state.
-Newly designated Community LaCrosse used this grant on their historic rock houses and new Affiliate Ilwaco will see their historic anchor the Doupé Building.
+LaCrosse Community Pride used this grant on their historic rock houses and Main Street Affiliate Ilwaco used it to restore windows on their historic anchor the Doupé Building.
 Learn more here.

 • Washington State Historical Society offers a Diversity in Local History grant to pay interns to work on telling our full history and a Heritage Capital Projects grant to support improvements to community history facilities.
 Learn more here.